jpmckinney/information_request_summaries_and_responses/README.md

     rake emails:compare

-Construct the URL of the web form of each request:
+Construct the URL of the web form of each summary:

     rake urls:get > support/urls.yml

-Compare the constructed URLs to the ATI summaries page's URLs:
+Compare the constructed URLs to the search page's URLs:

     rake urls:validate

-Build a histogram of number of requests per organization:
+Build a histogram of number of summaries per organization:

     rake histogram